hpi-dhc/devicely/paper/paper.md

 increase in market presence in 2020 alone `[@IDC2020:2020]`.
 Applications for wearable devices varies from tracking cardiovascular risks `[@Bayoumy2021:2021]` to identifying COVID-19 onset `[@Mishra2020:2020]`.
-Therefore, there is a great need for scientists to easily go through data acquired from different wearables in an easy manner.
+Therefore, there is a great need for scientists to easily go through data acquired from different wearables.
 In order to solve this problem and empower scientists working with biosignals, we developed the **devicely** package.
 It represents the data in a science-friendly format and lets scientists focus on what they want: the analysis of biosignals.